 What did you do before NetRush?

 I went to Portland State University.
 I’ve had a lot of different jobs.
 My first job was in fast food, like most people.
-I’ve worked in retail, I’ve done event staff, like scanning people for metal and stuff, for an event company.
+I’ve worked in retail, I’ve done event stuff, like scanning people for metal and stuff, for an event company.
 I’ve done substitute teaching, which was one of my favorite jobs I’ve had.
 I worked for Oregon Bride as an intern for a while, and I worked as a promotion intern at an alternative rock radio station, where I got to go to a lot of free shows.

 What’s the most challenging thing about your job?

 I would say change, which is challenging but also something I like.
 Both on the Amazon side and as far as how NetRush is changing.
 I like it, I like how it keeps me on my toes, but getting used to change can be frustrating.
 But more often than not change is for the good.

 What do you think NetRush does differently?

 We call the brands we work with our partners, not our clients.
 We are part of their brand.
 We don’t just want to be somebody who is hired to do one job.
 We are actively working to know their brand, to be part of their brand, to grow their brand, and to share information that we learn and vice versa.
 I think we really are more hand in hand than working for them.
 I think that’s really great.